Lina Eichler: Life

 In 2022 she was among other members of the group gluing themselves to roads to cause disruption.
 She and other activists dressed themselves up in Chancellor Olaf Scholz costumes, in July 2022, to spill oil in front of the Federal Chancellery.
 She was arrested for gluing herself to the frame of a painting from the Renaissance and she faces many fines and arrests.
 She knows that the public do not always support her actions, but she believes that the group are "the fire alarm" and that people may not enjoy fire alarms.

 The Last Generation group obtained funding from a group in California to continue to protest against the burning of oil, gas and coal.
 Eichler and Henning Jeschke were interviewed to celebrate the group's first birthday in September 2022.

+On 27 June 2023, a local court in Berlin found Eichler guilty of harmful damage to property, coercion, attempted coercion, and resistance to law enforcement officers in a total of seven cases.
+The guilty verdicts were in relation to Eichler having glued herself to a painting, and for her participation in five road blockades.
+The judge imposed a fine of 1,300 euros in daily instalments of 10 euros, saying that this was a "measured fine"; the public prosecutor had demanded a fine of 3,000 euros.
+The damage to the frame of the painting had already been paid, the judge noted.